 In this release, the NEN supports PCE integration with IBM iSeries (AS/400) computers running Precisely Assure Security.
 Although the IBM iSeries is not a switch, you will use the PCE switch integration user interface to perform the integration.
-For more information, see IBM i Series Integration (AS/400) [434].
+For more information, see "IBM i Integration" in the NEN Installation and Usage Guide.